Allan Mallinson: Matthew Hervey series

 Beginning as a Cornet at Waterloo, Matthew Hervey of the 6th Light Dragoons, and son of the vicar of Horningsham finds himself in many of the colonial military actions thereafter, including Ireland, Canada, India, South Africa, Burma and the Balkans.
 His climb through the ranks is neither fast nor easy, as the son of a vicar does not have the private means to readily buy promotion.
 His romantic life is also more turbulent than might be expected of a vicar's son.
-Despite his personal trials he makes a very human effort to remain a man of honor, and the adversities he faces change him perceptively as a character throughout the series.
+Despite his personal trials he makes a very human effort to remain a man of honor, and the adversities he faces change him perceptibly as a character throughout the series.
 As the impressionable cornet is tried and tested his touchstone remains his fellow dragoons, to several of whom he becomes very close.

 The series is highly detailed with regard to the daily operations of a cavalry regiment, campaigning and at barracks.
 Matthew Hervey's social life also demonstrates for the reader many of the customs and proprieties of English society in the early to mid 1800s.
 Also of note, unlike many books of either fiction or non-fiction, equestrian details related to tack, training, riding and equestrian health are specific and frequent.
 Much like the Patrick O'Brian character Stephen Maturin's medical practice, the various troop veterinary surgeons of the 6th Light Dragoons are often consulted and they give the reader some interesting insight into the evolution of veterinary practice.
 Matthew Hervey's familiarity with the subject contributes greatly to the sensation of being transported to the life of a cavalryman.